vanzei/codecrafters-SQLITE-GO/README.md

 4|Golden Delicious
 ```

-There are two other databases that you can use:
+//fmt.Prinhere are two other databases that you can use:

 1. `superheroes.db`:
    - This is a small version of the test database used in the table-scan stage.